rcapper/RAD/README.md

 In Stacks, for example, if a locus has a too-low MAF, that minor allele gets deleted such that the locus now looks homozygous.
 My preference is to simply delete the entire locus.
 I can see arguments for either method and am open to a conversation about it, but it seems that the minor allele is (not always but usually) a true biological signal and shouldn't simply be ignored (see Roesti et al 2012).
 If that locus is uninformative, then you should just not consider that locus, rather than squint at it a little bit and massage the data such that the minor allele straight-up disappears.

 --- **Do you filter for MAF within or across populations?**
 It seems reasonable to make sure that a particular locus' MAF is gt threshold in at least ONE population of the two compared.
 For example, if the threshold is "two alleles"/"must be seen at least twice", do you require those two alleles to be found in a single population, or is it okay if there is one allele in one pop and one allele in the other?
+Is it okay if the MAF in pop1 is 0.5 but the MAF in pop2 is 0.03?  (yes, that's a true signal)
 I think it's probably best to consider MAF as a within-pop thing.